Build an effective go-to-market (GTM) strategy in 5 useful steps

 Did you know?
 You can register your business with Tide for FREE

 Registering your business with Tide is incredibly fast, easy and best of all, free.
-When you register, you’ll also get a free business current account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
+When you register, you’ll also get a free business bank account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide!

 Step 3: Define your positioning and USP to stand out from the competition